 Connecting an organisations authoritative credential store to the federation will require the deployment of an Identity Provider Service.
-Typically the authoritative credential store will be the the organisations staff directory or the campus staff/student directory, but for those organisations who have a campus-only (or enterprise) Single-Sign-On (SSO) solution or standard authentication scheme, integrating the identity provider solution with the organisations current solution may extend the current solutions benefits beyond the campus.
+Typically the authoritative credential store will be the organisations staff directory or the campus staff/student directory.
 This guide will focus on the integration of the identity provider service with the organisations directory, and explain how the identity provider service can be used to provide SSO beyond the traditional boundary of the organisation.

 Selecting the identity provider platform.

 Institutions will have a choice of open source or commercial identity provider software, or a hosted/managed solution.

 There are a number of commercial identity provider software offerings on the market;

 - Microsoft Active Directory Federation Services (compatibility tested).

 (an extensive list of SAML IdP products is maintained at http://en.wikipedia.org/wiki/SAML-based_products_and_services)